Sumad/DS/Stats and Stat Inference/Hypothesis_Testing.md

 1. Sampling distribution of sample mean is 'normal' per CLT for large sample sizes ,so the test statistic should be 'z',and mean of sampling distribution of means = population mean, std. error = sigma/sqrt(n).
     But population std. deviation is not known, so we take distribution as t.But let us try with normal first.
     So, we have a nomal distriution with mean as population mean, and the observed sample mean can be pictured on this distribution a certain distance away from population mean.
-    2.The test is whether this distance is significant, and signifiance brings into picture an assumption of **significance/confidence** we are comfortable with.
+2. The test is whether this distance is significant, and signifiance brings into picture an assumption of **significance/confidence** we are comfortable with.
 If we take it as 5%, it means in 5/100 samples, we could get an observation that could lead us to reject a true null hypothesis.
-2. Using the probability of significance, we find the critical value pertaining to 5%.
+3. Using the probability of significance, we find the critical value pertaining to 5%.
     First we see it is a right tailed test seeing the alternate hypothesis.
     (Sign of alternate hypothesis determines the critical region, if the hypothesis are stated correctly as defined above.)